 How best do you distinguish between these terms?
 What settles it?

-Those very questions arose at the outset of my venture into Inquiry Driven Systems, which obliged me to undertake a parallel “Inquiry Into Inquiry”.
+Those very questions arose at the outset of my venture into Inquiry Driven Systems, obliging me to undertake a parallel “Inquiry Into Inquiry”.
 Here’s a few links on how I began to get a handle on the issues, with an eye as always to real-world practical applications:

 To get the spirit of what is going on here, imagine yourself designing a software application for assisting with inquiry, one able to begin with the earliest stages of qualitative research and continue helping with the most complex quantitative analyses and statistical inferences.

 One of the first things you’ll discover is that you can’t really decide ahead of time all the sorts of things you’ll need to refer to over time.
-You’ll need a dynamic database, able to evolve as the need arises, to keep track of all the objects you’ll need to refer to as inquiry progresses, along with all the “instances” you’ll need to analyze and connect the objects, and all the “properties” you’ll need to collect and describe them, as time goes by.
+You’ll need a dynamic database, able to evolve as the need arises, to track the growing collection of objects you’ll need to reference as inquiry progresses, plus the inventory of instances you’ll need to analyze and connect the objects, and last but not least the assortment of properties you’ll need to collect and describe the objects, as time goes by.

 I began discussing one sort of organizational structure flexible enough to handle these tasks, introducing the concept of an Objective Framework (OF), at this point: